 Audit risk

-The audit risk is that this is a finance deal, but is indistinguishable from normal trades on the MGL system.
+The audit risk is that although this is a finance deal, is indistinguishable from normal trades on the MGL system and hence may be overlooked.
 However, a spreadsheet detailing all repos is maintained by Gulio de Chiara.

 An additional complication is that some finance deals (mostly AIG and Cargill) have a sale leg that is an OTC trade, while the purchase leg is from the market to avoid risk to the counterparty of MGL.
-It is nearly impossible to identify these, and KPMG relied on management representation.
+It is nearly impossible to retrospectively identify these, and KPMG relied on management representation.
+For further discussion of repo agreements see section 5.5.

 MGL also do reverse repos, usually with other group companies such as Billiton, as these represent secured lending for SFA purposes and don’t require additional capital resources.